 Tectonic uplift of the Patagonian Cordillera was initiated during the Miocene, with most of the western slope of this part of the cordillera being subjected to an extreme erosional gradient, that, in turn, induced a yet higher rate of isostatic uplift.
 This enhanced uplift and erosion resulting in the stripping of the capping volcanic sequences of the magmatic arc to expose the root batholith.
 Volcanic facies of the magmatic arc are only preserved on the eastern margins of the batholith.
 This enhanced uplift and erosion removed much of the porphyry and porphyry-epithermal environment, except in the north in the transition to the more arid central Andes.

-The Patagonia Terrane is terminated to the south by a major east-west trending, sinistral transform fault, separating it from the oceanic Scotia Plate.
+The Patagonia Terrane is terminated to the south by a major east-west trending, sinistral transform fault, separating it from the largely oceanic Scotia Plate.
 This transform splays eastward from the southern Chilean Trench, passing through Tierra del Fuego, to the south of the Malvinas/Falkland Islands and south Georgia.
 The Scotia Plate is ~600 to 700 km wide, north-south, and ~2000 km long.
-It is, in turn, separated from the Antarctic Plate to the south by another sinistral east-west transform fault passing to the north of the Antarctic Peninsular tip and the South Orkney Islands.
+It is, in turn, separated from the Antarctic Plate to the south by a dextral east-west transform fault passing to the north of the Antarctic Peninsular tip and the South Orkney Islands.

 The two 'finger-like' Scotia and Caribbean plates, which define the southern and northern margins of the South American Plate respectively, are somewhat similar in character, other than that the Caribbean Plate represents thick oceanic plateau crust.